 Tiny snow creatures that Elsa accidentally creates when she sneezes throughout Frozen Fever.

 - Ambiguous Gender: All of the Snowgies look the same, so how Olaf can tell them apart, much less what gender they are, is unknown.
 He gives at least one of them a feminine name, "Crystal," and at least two masculine names, "Ansel" and "William," but gives most Snowgies gender-neutral names such as "Powder."

 - Annoying Younger Sibling: Averted for Olaf, he's ecstatic to have little brothers and doesn't mind their chaos.
 Kristoff and Sven don't share his opinion.

-- Armless Biped: None of them have arms.
+- Armless Biped: All of them have two legs but no arms.

 - Big Eater: They try to eat Anna's birthday cake, but settle for slices.
 Those slices are still bigger than them, but they have no trouble eating them.

 - The Cameo: They only make a brief appearance in The Stinger for Frozen II.

 - Funny Background Event: When Elsa finally notices them, one stays behind with her.
 As the rest are celebrating Anna's birthday, the one that stayed behind is being observed by Elsa as it just stares at her while hopping.

 - Iconic Sequel Character: Since their appearance in Frozen Fever, they've been featured in numerous storybooks and the Lego Frozen Northern Lights short.